How to Reduce International Shipping Costs

 Air freight is fast but expensive.
 Sea freight is slower but significantly cheaper for large or heavy shipments.
 Choosing the right method based on urgency can dramatically reduce costs.

-Courier services are convenient for small packages, while freight forwarders offer better rates for bulk shipments and business imports.
+Courier services work well for small packages, while freight forwarders offer better rates for bulk shipments and business imports.

 Reduce Package Size and Weight

 Carriers calculate shipping costs using dimensional weight.
-Oversized packaging leads to higher charges even if the item itself is light.
+Oversized packaging increases costs even when items are lightweight.

 - Avoid unnecessary fillers